-While at Kansas, Self has won two national championships, an NCAA record 14-straight regular-season Big 12 Conference titles, 16 overall, and nine league tournament championships.
-He has guided KU to four Final Fours and nine Elite Eights.
-He is 292-16 all-time in Allen Fieldhouse and has won as many league titles (16) than has losses (16) in the venue.
+While at Kansas, Self has won two national championships, an NCAA record 13-straight regular-season Big 12 Conference titles, 16 overall, and eight league tournament championships.
+He has guided KU to three Final Fours and eight Elite Eights.
+He is 299-17 all-time in Allen Fieldhouse.
 In his first trip to the Final Four in 2008, Self’s team won the title.
 Self is one of only two active coaches (Rick Pitino) to have won multiple NCAA titles.

 In 2016, Self was named the Associated Press National Coach of the Year for the second time, also earning the honor in 2009.
 The 2016 AP honor was one of four Self was recognized for as he was also the national coach of the year by his peers (NABC), USA Today and Bleacher Report.
 The 2008 and 2022 Winged Foot Award recipient for winning the national title, Sporting News named Self its National Coach of the Year in 2000, 2009 and 2012.
 The 2012 Naismith and Adolph Rupp National Coach of the Year as well, Self is an eight-time finalist for the Naismith honor (2000, 2001, 2002, 2003, 2009, 2012, 2016, 2017).
 In 2014, Self received the Wayman Tisdale Humanitarian Award by the United States Basketball Writers Association (USBWA) and in September 2015 he received the Mannie Jackson – Basketball’s Human Spirit Award at the Naismith Basketball Hall of Fame induction ceremonies.

 Self has been a member of the NCAA Men’s Basketball Rules Committee, the USA Basketball Competition Committee and board member for the National Association of Basketball Coaches.